jwang336699/topmed-sex-phewas/README.md

 # topmed-sex-phewas
-Scripts for performing PheWAS on TOPMed datasets, in particular on sex.
-Generalized framework.
+Generalized scripts for performing PheWAS on TOPMed datasets.
 Clustering and TDA to be added.